2597 Director, Interactive Video and Off-Campus Programs

 Experience: Two years experience in organizational management, budget management, public relations and technology-based education is required.

-Skills: Excellent oral and written communication skills, interpersonal skills, project management and organizational skill are required.
+Skills: Excellent verbal and written communication skills, interpersonal skills, project management and organizational skill are required.
 Competency in the use of Microsoft Office Suite and database management is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES